black-billed-magpie/did-blockchain-sdk-server/source/did-blockchain-sdk-server/README.md

 # Server Blockchain SDK Guide

 This document serves as a guide for using the OpenDID Server Blockchain SDK.
-It provides functionality to invoke chaincode and generate transaction requests necessary to record DID Document and Verifiable Credential Metadata (VC Meta) information on the blockchain for OpenDID.
+It provides functionality to invoke contract and generate transaction requests necessary to record DID Document and Verifiable Credential Metadata (VC Meta) information on the blockchain for OpenDID.

 ## S/W Specifications